espocrm/documentation/docs/development/orm.md

 # ORM

 EspoCRM utilizes own built-in ORM (Object-relational mapping).
-Create, update, read, delete and search operations are processed via the Entity Manager instance.
+Create, update, read, delete and search operations are performed via the Entity Manager instance.

 The *EntityManager* is available as a [*container service*](di.md).
 It's a central access point for ORM functionalities.